PhD in Science and Technology StudiesApply Now

-Access to perhaps the largest and most interdisciplinary array of academic expertise in science and technology studies in the world allows us provide training and specialized supervision for research students across a wide range of research topics.
+Access to perhaps the largest and most interdisciplinary array of academic expertise in science and technology studies in the world allows us to provide training and specialized supervision for research students across a wide range of research topics.
 Lists of ongoing research projects in the subject group and of our academic staff and their interests can be found at http://www.stis.ed.ac.uk/.
 Our cohort of currently over 40 PhD students plays a key role in our dynamic research culture.
 Their research encompasses digital music services, organ donation, climate change science, agricultural innovation, narco-submarines and fire safety engineering.
 Potential applicants may be interested in our list of current research students and of completed PhDs.

 We warmly invite social scientists – and also historians, philosophers, natural scientists and engineers – to apply for a PhD in Science and Technology Studies (STS).
 We are a recognised ESRC outlet for 1+3 and +3 PhD scholarships.
 This and other funding opportunities can be found here.

 Students planning to join our PhD programme will normally be required to first do the foundational MSc by Research in Science and Technology Studies.
 Candidates with a solid background in STS may be accepted directly into our PhD programme.

-Potential applicants are encouraged to contact the Postgraduate Admissions Advisor (Research) to discuss their eligibility, conditions of entrance and the availability of appropriate research supervision: firstname.lastname@example.org Please provide a CV and an informal 1-to-3 page written outline of your research interests to help us identify potential supervisors, who can then advise on developing the research proposal that must accompany your application.
-This contact should be done well in advance to the University deadline, especially if applying for funding (programme applications do not come with funding and are independent from funding applications).
+Potential applicants are encouraged to contact the Postgraduate Admissions Advisor (Research) to discuss their eligibility, conditions of entrance and the availability of appropriate research supervision: email@example.com Please provide a CV and an informal 1-to-3 page written outline of your research interests to help us identify potential supervisors, who can then advise on developing the research proposal that must accompany your application.
+This contact should be made well in advance of the University deadline, especially if you are applying for funding (programme applications do not come with funding and are independent from funding applications).

 Information on how to apply can be found here.
 Please do contact the Postgraduate Admissions Advisor above before formally applying to the University.
 Students who will need to apply for a visa to study in the UK should plan to apply at least three to four months prior to 1st September.